idrissrasheed/Brazil-Conflict-Analysis/README.md

 print(fat_by_subconflict_type)
 ```

-7. Grouping the top 10 locations with the most fatalities and creating a map using folium to visualize their geographic locations.
+7. Group the top 10 locations with the most fatalities and create a folium map to visualize their geographic locations.

 ```python
 # Group top 10 locations with the most fatalities